stencila/stencila/assistants/builtin/insert-graphviz-figure.md

 instruction-examples:
   - figure with a graphviz diagram

-# Does not delegate to generic assistant, only renders the following system prompt
+# Does not use models, only renders the following system prompt
-delegates: false
+models: false
 ---

 Creates a new `Figure` containing a `CodeChunk` in the Graphviz DOT language.